-Guaranteed Asset Protection insurance, more commonly referred to as GAP insurance, is an add-on insurance coverage option.
+Guaranteed asset protection insurance, more commonly referred to as GAP insurance, is an add-on insurance coverage option.
 This type of insurance is intended to cover the value of a vehicle between the amount that you still have to pay for it and the amount that the vehicle is really worth.
 While this type of insurance is often recommended for new cars that are financed, is it actually worth it on a used car?
 Continue reading below as we help you make your decision as to whether or not to buy GAP insurance for your used vehicle.

 What Is GAP Insurance Used For?

-As soon as you drive your vehicle off of a car lot, whether it is brand new or used, the value of significantly depreciates.
+As soon as you drive your vehicle off of a car lot, whether it is brand new or used, its value significantly depreciates.
 If you have a new car, this means that the amount that there is a large discrepancy between the amount that you paid and the amount the actual value of the car.
 If you were to get into a car accident and the vehicle was totaled, the amount that your insurance company will pay out will be less than the amount you paid for the car.
 Why? – Because insurance providers will only cover the actual value of the vehicle that they insure.

 If your car is totaled and you still owe money on it, but your insurance company only pays for the value of the car, you will be responsible for any remaining amount that has to be paid to your lender.
 For instance, if you borrowed $30,000 to pay for the car, you only paid $4,000 off of the loan, the car is totaled and the actual value is $20,000, your insurance company will only pay out $20,000.
 You will be responsible for paying the remaining $6,000 that you owe to your lender.

-If, in this hypothetical situation, you had GAP insurance, the company that provides the policy will pay out the $6,000.
+If in this hypothetical situation, you had GAP insurance, the company that provides the policy will pay out the $6,000.
 In other words, GAP insurance prevents you from losing out on money.

-GAP Insurance: Is It Worth It?
+GAP Insurance: Is it Worth It?

-If you have financed the majority of the purchase price on a long-term loan, there’s a good chance that, if you were in a car accident, that you would owe significantly more money to your lender than your insurance company will pay.
-GAP insurance would protect you from having to pay out the difference, and could save you a substantial amount of money.
+If you have financed the majority of the purchase price on a long-term loan, there’s a good chance that, if you were in a car accident, you would owe significantly more money to your lender than your insurance company will pay.
+GAP insurance would protect you from having to pay out the difference and could save you a substantial amount of money.

 If you are buying a new car, GAP insurance could be very well worth your while.

-GAP Insurance And Used Cars
+GAP Insurance and Used Cars